rstinejr/Kaggle/README.md

 The assignment was to complete a competition problem posed by Kaggle, "the home of Data Science".
 See https://www.kaggle.com/.

-The problem I chose to tackle was in predictino whether insurance claims were appropriate for expedited service, as opposed to requiring more information.
+The problem I chose to tackle was in predicting the risk of insurance applicants, based on factors such as age, weight, health history, and employment history.